nokia/SReXperts/hackathon/activities/nsp-a-using-nsp-apis/README.md

 ### Prerequisites:
 - Ensure you have Postman installed on your machine.
 If not, download and install it from [https://www.postman.com/downloads/](https://www.postman.com/downloads/).
-- Import the collection JSON file provided into Postman (`Network Programming via NSP APIs - SReXpert Americas 2024.postman_collection.json`).
+- Import the collection JSON file provided into Postman (`Network Programming via NSP APIs - SReXpert APAC 2024.postman_collection.json`).
-- Import the environment file provided (`Hackhathon SReXperts Americas 2024.postman_environment.json`) into Postman.
+- Import the environment file provided (`Hackhathon SReXperts APAC 2024.postman_environment.json`) into Postman.

 ### Steps: